Gor027/Thread_Pool/README.md

 `make`

-Then run `make test` which will test the threadpool and future libraries using macierz.c and silnia.c also.
+Then run `make test` which will test the threadpool and future libraries using macierz.c and silnia.c, too.
 Macierz and Silnia are examples how to use future, runnable and threadpool.

+To run a separate example e.g `main.c`:

+`./main`

+You can run with valgrind options to make sure it does not cause any memory leaks or race conditions.

 ### Matrix(Macierz in Polish) ###